albertpatterson/Two-Port-Band-Pass-Filter-Simulation/README.md

-# this is a very old sample, which might contain interesting code but needs to be reviewed and polished.
+# This is a very old sample, which might contain interesting code but needs to be reviewed and polished.

-# code_samples
+## code_samples
-Samples of code I have written
+Samples of code I have written as part of my graduate work with UHF MEMS Filters

 C++ code sample: